-- Magnet (Alpha Scientific Labs AL7536)
+Magnet (Alpha Scientific Labs AL7536) This has 6 inch flat poles and should be water cooled when used with currents exceeding 2 Amps.
+The poles are not perfectly parallel and so the most uniform magnetic field is found off the central axis.

-The magnet has 6 inch flat poles and should be water cooled when used with currents exceeding 2 Amps.
-The poles are not perfectly parallel and so the most uniform magnetic field is found off the central axis. - Magnet Supply (Alpha Scientific Labs AL100 and 105R Regulator) The magnet power supply should be used in the current stabilized mode.
+Magnet Supply (Alpha Scientific Labs AL100 and 105R Regulator) This should be used in the current stabilized mode.
 Before turning the supply on, make sure that the current control is set to zero.
 Do not disconnect any of the connections while a magnet current exists.
 Why?